dr-guangtou/dr-guangtou.github.io/_pages/obsastro2023_fall.md

     - You will get 5% of Attendance score for _free_.
 Your in person participation of the lecture is encouraged, but is not a mandate.
 - Midterm (20%): There will be one midterm exam consisting of 20 single-choice questions.
     - To avoid the conflict with other mid-term exams, we will host the exam on **Week 11**.
-- Final Project (40%): "hands on" imaging data analysis using `Python` or any other programming language:
+- Final Project (40%): "hands on" imaging data analysis using Python or any other programming language:
-    - If you are using `Python`, you will provide a `Jupyter` notebook that can be executed to reproduce the results.
+    - If you are using Python, you will provide a Jupyter notebook that can be executed to reproduce the results.
     - If you are using a different programming language, you will provide the codes & a report to explain what you did.

 <br>